 Here’s more from Stein:

-- While it’s been reported by The Stein Line that the Warriors were interested in signing Lonzo Ball after he clears waivers, they might pass on him because of health issues.
+- While Jake Fischer of The Stein Line reported that the Warriors were interested in signing point guard Lonzo Ball, they might pass on him because of health issues, Stein writes.
 NBA insider Chris Haynes reported over the weekend (Twitter link) that multiple teams are reviewing Ball’s medicals to determine whether to sign the veteran guard.

 The NBA should be worried, period.
 Between every game turning into a three point shooting contest, dubious foul calls being whistled constantly, and a distinct inability for over half the players in the league to play defense, the game is borderline unwatchable half the time.